abeyang/after-effects-bootcamp/Extras/Script.md

 > So you're at a bind, and what do you do?
 > Fortunately, there's a new device.
 > (Pulls out SLAB from backpack) It's called "The Slab."
 > I can easily choose from my past DTs -- (Gently shakes SLAB horizontally. **DT journals fly out**.) -- going back months, or even years.

-> (Turns SLAB around) Let's see here--
+Now, let's see here--
 > (**Flicks DTs away**)
 > Don't need this, don't need that.
 Ah, here (**finger-drags the right DT, slides it into SLAB**)-- the month of June.

 > While this is loading up, it's a good time to talk about its digital assistant.
-Just like Google has Google Now, and Apple has Siri, the Slab has its own--
+Just like Ironman has Jarvis, Apple has Siri, Google has Google Now, the Slab has--

 C.U. of interface on SLAB (O.S. of HERO). **Shows 0 DTs from month of June**.

 SLAB
 > You have zero DTs.
-(Sarcastically) Good job, Deep Thought.
+(Sarcastically) I am so enamored by your spirituality.

 HERO
-> (To camera) Meet Barnabus.
+> (To camera)
+> --Barnabus.

 ## INT.
 DINING TABLE

 HERO is alone, sitting at the table, with SLAB in hand.

 HERO
-> Now's a good time to demonstrate one of the bigger features in Slab.
+> Let's demonstrate one of the bigger features in Slab.
 While people gripe about the iPad's on-screen keyboard, and Surface is basically unusable unless you shell out another $150 for its keyboard, the Slab does away with that completely.
 It's completely driven by voice-recognition.

 SLAB
-> Are you ready to *finally* enter your first DT entry?
+> Would you like to *finally* enter your first DT entry, O Spiritual One?

 HERO
 > Quiet you.